 5 Front-end API

-The front-end API are all the facilities that run on the browser.
+The front-end API is all the facilities that run on the browser.
 This includes HTML, CSS, JavaScript, image files, etc. The Kiss back-end does not produce or modify HTML or JavaScript code.
 These files are served, unaltered, by the server as they are on the back-end disk.
 The Kiss model is that the browser receives these files from the server, and that they include all the code that the browser needs to perform its function.
 Besides these static files, all data is communicated between the back-end and front-end via REST services.

 Having all of the display logic running on the front-end or user’s browser makes a lot of sense for the following reasons: